ACP in the Research-Verification Loop

 Success criteria:

-• ACP session/initialize handshake completes (capability negotiation verified)
+• ACP handshake completes (capability negotiation verified)

-• Evidence packet schema matches Verifier’s expected format
+• Fact schema matches Verifier’s expected format

-• Round-trip time (question → evidence) under 5 minutes
+• Round-trip time under 5 minutes

 Experiment 2: Multi-Backend Routing